Built for the Big Leagues

 By Jaime North, Digital Marketing Specialist

-From scorebooks to stadiums, from club meetings to championship weekends, this newly minted Commonwealth University-Lock Haven graduate has spent her college career proving that success often starts with showing up, staying involved, and taking every role seriously.
+From scorebooks to stadiums, from club meetings to championship weekends, this newly minted Commonwealth University-Lock Haven graduate dedicated her college career to proving that success often starts with showing up, staying involved, and taking every role seriously.

 Paige Yingst didn’t just stumble into sport management — she found it in the quiet, high-pressure rhythm of the game itself.